Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Introduction

-Other methods have been proposed for post-hoc interpretability, that is, to shed light on the pathways that form the basis of decision of a trained model \cite{swartout1993explanation,montavon2018methods,baehrens2010explain,montavon2019layer,baehrens2010explain,bach2015pixel,bazen2013taylor}.
-Worth mention is the so called Layer-Wise Relevance Propagation method \cite{bach2015pixel, montavon2019layer} which implements a backprogation, from the output to the input space, to reach the relevant features that populate the entry layer.
-The method has been successfully challenged against distinct application realms \cite{bohle2019layer, yang2018explaining}.
-However, like many other approaches belonging to the same class, the latter is an input-dependent framework and requires a certain number of operations to be carried out after training, for each examined input, so as to assess the relevance of the features for that particular supplied item.
+Numerous methods have been proposed to shed light on the pathways that form the basis of decision of a trained model \cite{zhang2021survey,dwivedi2023explainable,shrikumar2017learning,swartout1993explanation,montavon2018methods,baehrens2010explain}.
+Some examples include - but are not limited to - LRP ( Layer-Wise Relevance Propagation) \cite{bach2015pixel, montavon2019layer, bohle2019layer, yang2018explaining}, SHAP (SHapley Additive exPlanations)\cite{lundberg2017unified}, IG (Integrated Gradients) \cite{sundararajan2017axiomatic} and LIME (Local Interpretable Model-Agnostic Explanations) \cite{lime}.
+The Layer-Wise Relevance Propagation method backprogates the relevance, a quantity that has multiple definition depending on different rules, from the output to the input space, to reach the relevant features that are provided at the entry layer.
+SHAP is a game theoretic approach based on the classic Shapley values, which connects optimal credit allocation to local output explanation.
+IG is a gradient-based approach and, finally, LIME supplies information about features relevance by approximating the model with a local, interpretable model.